carleton-spacehogs/bioinformatics-carleton/pages/protocols/comp_bio_workshop.md

 -`anvi-profile` is the name of the program that combines the info together -The `–i` flag provides the name of the sorted bam file that you copied in the step above.
 -The `-T` flag sets the number of CPUs.
-There are 11 of you, and 96 to spare.
-For now, let's set it to 5 so we don't blow up the server.
+For now, let's set it to 5 so we don't blow up your computer.
 -The `-M` flag sets a minimum contig length.
 In a project for publication, you'd want to use at least 1000, because the clustering of contigs is dependent on calculating their tetranucleotide frequencies (searching for patterns of kmers).
 You need to have a long enough contig to calculate these frequences accurately.
 But for our purposes, let's use 500 so you can use as many contigs as possible.
 ```
 anvi-profile -i [your sorted bam file] -c contigs.db -T 5 -M 500